spwhitton/git-remote-gcrypt/README.rst

     remote was re-created.

 Performance
-    Using an arbitrary `<giturl>` requires uploading the entire repository history with each push.
-If your repository history is large or you are pushing over a slow link, consider using either the `rsync://` or `sftp://` transports, which perform incremental pushes.
+    Using an arbitrary `<giturl>` or an `sftp://` URI requires uploading the entire repository history with each push.
+If your repository history is large or you are pushing over a slow link, consider using the `rsync://` transport, which performs incremental pushes.
 Note that the latter won't work with a repository hosting service like Gitolite, GitHub or GitLab.

 Repository Format
 .................